SarahSaadain/Trap_Model/automate_sRNAmapper.md

-automate the proTRAC for all files Dspecies_automate.sh
+automate the sRNAmapper for all files Dspecies_automate.sh
 ```